seekehr/blog/_posts/2025-05-05-understanding-blockchain-technology.md

 pin: true
 math: true
 mermaid: true
-# Removing image reference to avoid HTML proofer errors
+# SEO metadata
+description: "Learn the fundamentals of blockchain technology, its key components, applications, and future trends in this comprehensive guide for developers and crypto enthusiasts."
-# image:
+image:
-#   path: /assets/img/posts/blockchain-header.jpg
+  path: /assets/img/posts/blockchain-header.jpg
-#   alt: Blockchain Technology Concept
+  alt: "Blockchain Technology Concept showing connected blocks in a digital network"
+  hidden: false
+seo:
+  date_modified: 2025-05-05 15:57:00 +0000
 ---

 ## What is Blockchain Technology?